-The Council has a total return spending policy approved by the Board of Directors that allows the operating fund t to receive and recognize investment earnings originating from the endowment funds.
-The Board of Directors approved spending policy was to distribute the unrestricted dividend, interest and realized gains at a rate of \$ per month for the years ended December 31, 2020 and 2019, in addition to releases on donor-restrict ed dividend and interest earned on endowment assets during the year, which was \$ and \$ for the years ended December 31, 2020 and 2019, respectively.
-This is consistent with the Council's objective to maintain 1 the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
+The Council has a total return spending policy approved by the Board of Directors that allows the operating fund to receive and recognize investment earnings originating from the endowment funds.
+The Board of Directors approved spending policy was to distribute the unrestricted dividend, interest and realized gains at a rate of \$ month for the years ended December 31, 2021 and 2020, in addition to releases on donor-restricted dividend and interest earned on endowment assets during the year, which was \$\\\ and \$ for the years ended December 31, 2021 and 2020, respectively.
+This is consistent with the Council's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.